yahoo/oss-guide/docs/promoting/citizenship.md

 ## Step 3: Promoting You

 One of the benefits of working on open source is that you get an opportunity to get recognition from your peers in the industry.
-We think it's great that with hard work, you can become at hero at this company.
+We think it's great that with hard work, you can become a hero at this company.
 With open source, you can become a hero at every company.
 We'll help promote you, but we have to work together and with our PR department, to make this work.

  - We will help you [publish blog articles](../promoting/blog.md) or podcasts about Verizon Media open source projects.
  - If your project warrants, we will help you with meetup and conference talks, as well as other industry outreach.